Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum computing

 In classical computing, a bit at a given address can only hold one of two values: 0 or 1.
 In QC, the basic unit of information is the qubit, a quantum mechanical system with two orthonormal basis states $\keto$ and $\keti$.
-A qubit represented by wavefunction $\ket{\Psi}$ can be written as a superposition of the basis states:
+A single qubit represented by wavefunction $\ket{\Psi}$ can be written as a superposition of these computational basis states:

 where $\alpha$ and $\beta$ are complex probability amplitudes.
 By the Born rule, the probability of measuring $\ket{\Psi}$ to be in state $\keto$ is $|\alpha|^2$, and the probability of measuring $\ket{\Psi}$ to be in state $\keti$ is $|\beta|^2$.
-Exactly what these basis states represent depends on the QC hardware.
+Exactly what the $\keto$ and $\keti$ basis states represent depends on the QC hardware.
 For example, a qubit could be represented by atomic spin, with $\keto$ representing the spin-down state and $\keti$ representing the spin-up state~\citep{nmrqc,spinqc}.

-Encoding classical data into a quantum state is non-trivial and cannot always be performed efficiently.
+Quantum states can be modified using unitary matrix operations called ``gates'' applied to single or multiple qubits.
+Some commonly used single qubit gates are the Hadamard gate $H$ ~\citep{hadamard2003} and the $R_x(\theta)/R_y(\theta)/R_z(\theta)$ rotation operator gates~\citep{rotgate1995}, and examples of multi-qubit gates are the $CNOT$ and $SWAP$ gates.
+A quantum circuit is composed of an ordered sequence of these quantum gates.
+For example, the quantum state $\ket{\Psi}$ from Equation~\ref{eq:simpleq} can be prepared from a $ \ket{\Psi} = \keto$ state by applying a Hadamard gate to create an equal superposition state $\ket{\Psi} =\frac{1}{\sqrt{2}}\keto + \frac{1}{\sqrt{2}}\keti$, and finally a rotation operator gate to set the correct relative amplitudes.
+Encoding classical data into a multi-qubit quantum state is non-trivial and cannot always be performed efficiently.
 The time complexity depends on the encoding algorithm and on the data itself \citep{patterns}.

+Due to the randomness inherent in the quantum measurement, quantum states must often be prepared and measured multiple times, or ``shots,'' to obtain statistically robust results.
+For example, suppose one wants to measure the value of $|\alpha|^2$ from the quantum state $\ket{\Psi}$ in Equation~\ref{eq:simpleq}.
+A single measurement will collapse $\ket{\Psi}$ into $\keto$ or $\keti$, and the state $\ket{\Psi}$ must be prepared again to repeat the experiment.
+The value of $|\alpha|^2$ can then be estimated by comparing the number of times $\keto$ is measured compared to the total number of experiments, following binomial distribution statistics.

+Real quantum hardware is noisy and prone to error.
+This means that in addition to the uncertainty inherent in the measurement of a quantum state, quantum gate errors can corrupt qubits of the quantum circuit.
+Typically the different quantum gates of a quantum computer will have different error rates, which much be taken into account to evaluate the realistic accuracy of a quantum algorithm.